Strocs/vim-substitute/README.md

 #### Package.json Contributions

 - **Commands**:
-  - Registers `vim-substitute.replaceAll` command for file-wide substitution
+  - Registers `vim-substitute.replaceAll` command as "Replace All Word/Selection" for file-wide substitution
-  - Registers `vim-substitute.replaceLine` command for line-specific substitution
+  - Registers `vim-substitute.replaceLine` command as "Replace Line Word/Selection" for line-specific substitution
 - **Keybindings**:
   - Maps `Space + s + a` to replace all command in Normal mode
   - Maps `Space + s + l` to replace line command in Visual modes